(Simple close up view of mosaic tile)

 I am not saying this is all bad, most of us participate to some degree, with many using these same platforms to encourage, share their spiritual beliefs or raise awareness to many causes.
 However, it’s the underlying theme of self above all else that is disturbing and trending in the wrong direction across our society.

 In Matthew chapter 28 we are given our assignments by Jesus, to make disciples of all nations and teach them to follow His commandments.
 In a nutshell, share the love of Christ with everyone you meet, through words and actions, then participate in their spiritual growth through example and teaching.
 The blueprint is laid out quite expressly in the gospels; see Christ and be like Him.
-You would imagine the value of social media to share Christ with others, but I have to ask the question, have you witnessed to anyone today?
+You would imagine the value of social media to share Christ with others, but I have to ask the question to believers, have you witnessed to anyone today?
 This week?
 This month?
+Do you worship at a church that challenges you to put other’s needs first – to share the gospel of Jesus with those around you?

 So let’s see what this looks like when we bring into focus the dangers in our “look at me” world.
 Jesus Christ came to this earth, God in the flesh, and in his own words made clear His purpose.
 Jesus stated in Mark chapter 10 verse 45, “For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”
 Jesus put everything aside and became the servant of mankind.
 You have to go beyond just the example of servitude and examine the benefits of following this great example of life.
 It goes so much further than just putting one’s self aside, Jesus gave us this example to help us realize the overall value and benefits of living for others.
 When we put down our own selfish interests, we gain a broader perspective and the ability to focus on the true value of life as God intended for us.